kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 - Support for advanced Pod retry policies

   Kueue shouldn't re-implement core functionalities that are already available in the Job API.
+  In particular, Kueue does not re-create failed pods.
+  More specifically, in case of re-admission after preemption, it does not re-create pods it deleted.

 - Tracking usage of Pods that were not queued through Kueue.